 The story of the new years bread, or Vassilopita: The senior member of the family shall cut the loaf in the shape of a cross, and the 12-3 o:clock portion is in remembrance for our Lord and Savior, Jesus Christ (nobody eats this piece).
 You will be left with 3 remaining pieces.
 Take the number of people you are sharing the bread with, and cut the bread to equal that many pieces.
 Each person is given a serving of bread.
 Inside each loaf of bread is a gold wrapped coin.
 The person that finds the coin is thought to have the sweetness of life, liberty, health, and happiness throughout the new year.
 If nobody finds the coin and it remains in the bigger piece (the house piece) everyone will receive the blessings (or at least that was my take on the instructions, correct me if I am wrong).

-Check out my other posts around the Tarpon Springs area:
+Check out our other posts around the Tarpon Springs area: